ImagicalCorp/MineConvert/README.md

 ## Notes

-This tool was compiled and is maintained by [Keith](http://github.com/keithkfng) of the [Imagical Corporation](http://github.com/ImagicalCorp) mainly for the [Killa Server Network for MCPE](http://www.killasg.ml).
+This tool was compiled and is maintained by [Keith](http://github.com/keithkfng) of the [Imagical Corporation](http://github.com/ImagicalCorp).
 This is not a tool for everyone, this is a tool for our intended use.
 Hopefully you find it useful too.